How your choices could affect your future

 GCSEs for advanced level at 16

-If you choose to do double science at GCSE you can still progress to any of the science subjects at A levels - if you have the required grades!
+If you choose to do double science at GCSE you can still progress to any of the science subjects at A levels as long as you have the required grades!

 GCSEs for going on to university

-If you are thinking about higher education, be aware that because some courses and universities are so competitive, they will look at your GCSE results as well as later qualifications like A-Levels or BTECs.
+If you are thinking about higher education, be aware that some universities are so competitive, will look at your GCSE results as well as later qualifications like A-Levels or BTECs.

 university courses - like Sciences, Medicine and Nursing - will be